oneofthezombies/distributed-worker-demo/README.md

 ## What Technologies Are Used?

-This demo is built with TypeScript (Node.js), the HTTP protocol, and PostgreSQL.
+This demo is built with TypeScript (Node.js), the HTTP protocol, and Postgres Database.
 Here's why I decided to use each of them.

 ### Why TypeScript?